MA CRISE DANS TA CRISE - 2011

 MOMENTS OF METAMORPHOSIS - 2010

-In 2010 Fysalida Dance Company produced the dance theatre piece “Moments of Metamorphosis”.
+In 2010 Fysalida Dance produced the dance theatre piece “Moments of Metamorphosis”.
 The performance “Moments of Metamorphosis” was firstly held on the 4th of June 2010 at the Tamiolaki Winery in the village of Houdetsi on Crete.
 The location where the performance took place was laid out so that it embraces all the special features and innovations of this specific production, by transforming the winery into a theatre.
 The succession of natural and artificial light combined the natural beauty of the landscape with the special features of the indoor space.

 The performance is inspired by Shel Silverstein’s book ‘The missing piece meets the big O’ and deals with the need for wholeness via our interpersonal relationships using various art forms such as dance, music, theatre, photography, poetry, video art, installations and interaction with the audience.
 The work takes the spectator within the space and seeks to bring him close to concepts and truths which are every-day yet profound at the same time.
 The meaning of the book, the search for one’s self, the attempt, and the achievement of wholeness through one’s personal journey by following one’s inner voice and outer signs cannot be anything else but a thread of life for any of us.